Philanthropy & Tikkun Olam

 That distinction matters.

 There is a long difference between philanthropy that celebrates the giver and work that tries to remove the need for a savior narrative.
 Silver's best contribution sits closer to the second model.
 He tried to create something scalable enough that clearer vision would not depend on the arrival of a specialist from somewhere richer.
+That puts the project beside practical global-health models such as NALA and the wider question of how Jewish NGOs operate across borders.

 Why he belongs here

-That is a real tikkun story.
+That is a concrete tikkun story.